 Due to the highly contentious subject matter, no major studio would dare touch the property.
 20th Century Fox head Darryl F. Zanuck expressed an interest but had to relinquish the idea when his boss point blank refused to allow it to happen.

-Vivien Leigh replaced Jessica Tandy as Blanche.
-This was actually the second time the two of them had shared a role.
+Vivien Leigh replaced Jessica Tandy as Blanche DuBois.
+This was actually the second time the two actresses had shared a role.
 Leigh previously played Ophelia opposite her husband and director Laurence Olivier as Hamlet.
 Tandy played Ophelia in actor/director John Gielgud's production of Hamlet.

 Della Robbia blue is a color used in the Italian Majolica bas reliefs of Luca Della Robbia (1400-1482), whose famous gates of the Sacristy of the Cathedral were said by Michelangelo to be worthy of being the Gates of Heaven.